I believe that those who mother are just as important as their children. That belief is the bedrock of my work.

 You could have realized that you want to chart a new path and you need some long term help to chart your course.

-I get that even if two moms are in the same situation and want the same outcome, they may need totally different strategies to get there.
+And even if two moms are in the same situation and want the same outcome, they may need totally different strategies to get there.

-I get that taking the time to listen to you and personalizing all of our work together so that we focus on you will always be more effective than trying to fit you into a system.
+Taking the time to listen to you and personalizing all of our work together so that we focus on you will always be more effective than trying to fit you into a system.

 So let’s talk about who I am and what I do with my clients.
 Hi, my name is Graeme Seabrook, and I’m a mom.
 I’m a survivor of postpartum depression and anxiety.
 I live with PTSD from a traumatic birth experience, and I advocate for better mental health care for moms.
 I write about my struggles and the things that helped my family.
 I work with private organizations and local, state and the federal government to help change or create better policies that support all families dealing with a parental mental illness.